Jordan Poole scores 20 points, Warriors hold off Jazz 94-92

 AP Sports Writer

-SAN FRANCISCO (AP) — Stephen Curry’s shot is a little off — for now.
+“They’re still attached to my body and I’m still getting up plenty of attempts,” the two-time MVP said following another off-night, one where his Golden State Warriors beat the Utah Jazz 94-92 on Sunday.

-It hasn’t stopped Steve Kerr from praising his star point guard’s ballhandling, how he’s dishing off and defending and all the other intangibles, like 34 assists to six turnovers the past four games.
+“I’m trying to have fun with this.
+It’s a big-picture perspective on how you approach the game, the work that you put in.
+It’s obviously frustrating.
+I want to shoot the ball, it’s frustrating.
+I kicked the chair the other day for that reason,” he said.
+“It’s not like I don’t care and not trying to figure it out but I don’t get preoccupied with it.”

-But with Curry in a shooting funk, other Warriors are stepping up, including Jordan Poole, who scored 20 points to lead a balanced Golden State scoring attack on Sunday night and helped hold off a late rally by the Utah Jazz for a 94-92 win.
+While Curry’s shot is a little off — for now — coach Steve Kerr praises his star point guard’s ballhandling, how he’s dishing off and defending and all the other intangibles, like those 34 assists to six turnovers the past four games.

-Curry added 13 points, but struggled again with his 3-point stroke a month after becoming the all-time NBA 3s leader, going 1 for 13 from deep and 5 of 20 overall.
+Curry scored 13 points, struggling again with his 3-point stroke a month after becoming the all-time NBA 3s leader.
+He went 1 for 13 from deep and 5 of 20 overall.

 “Steph looks great physically.
 The last few games he’s playing some of his basketball in terms of handling the point guard duties,” Kerr said.
 “He’s taking care of the basketball, he’s playing great defense, shots just aren’t going. … He’s seemed inhuman for so long.
 I think everybody just expects him to be in a groove all season long and it’s just not the way it works.”